How to Stop Overreacting in a Relationship: 10 Steps

 Dealing with someone who overreacts to almost everything can be challenging.
 You have no idea what you’ve done that was so horrible to make your partner react that way.
 It’s even harder to see that sometimes you might be the one who’s overreacting when your emotions are flying high.

 Do you tend to blow things out of proportion every time you have a disagreement with your partner?
 If you’ve said yes to it, it can do lasting damage to your relationship.
-How do you know that you’re overreacting, and more importantly, how to stop overeating in a relationship?
+How do you know that you’re overreacting, and more importantly, how to stop overreacting in a relationship?

 Keep reading to understand why you may be overreacting and know the signs so that you can stop overreacting and have a happy and healthy relationship.